-For any entrance examination, it is always recommended by the experts to go through the paper analysis of previous year.
+For any entrance examination, the experts always recommend that the experts go through the paper analysis of the previous year.
 This would give you an idea of the inclination of the exam’s difficulty level in the current year, and you would be able to prepare for it in the correct direction and tend to score better.

 So for all students aspiring for Karnataka Management Aptitude Test (KMAT) 2018 on July 29, 2018, it would be an add-on for your preparation to go through the paper analysis of the KMAT 2017 examination.
-This analysis includes the section-wise distribution of questions, overall difficulty level, weightages of topics, and expected cut off criteria.
+This analysis includes the section-wise distribution of questions, overall difficulty level, weightage of topics, and expected cut-off criteria.

-The KMAT 2017 exam was conducted on July 30, 2017 in the offline mode and its result was declared on August 09, 2018 for the candidates seeking admissions to the MBA and MCA courses available at more than 169 management colleges in Karnataka.
-A comprehensive paper analysis of the KMAT 2017 exam is given below.
+The KMAT 2017 exam was conducted on July 30, 2017, in offline mode.
+Its result was declared on August 09, 2018, for the candidates seeking admissions to the MBA and MCA courses available at more than 169 management colleges in Karnataka.
+Comprehensive paper analysis of the KMAT 2017 exam is given below.

 KMAT 2017 Paper Analysis

 The overall complexity of the KMAT 2017 exam was moderate.
-All the questions were of objective-based and there wasn’t any generic confusion in the paper.
+All the questions were objective-based, and there wasn’t any generic confusion in the paper.

 Almost all questions asked in the KMAT 2017 paper were picked up from the syllabus released by the exam conducting committee, KPPGCA.
-So there were no surprises for candidates in terms of inclusion of questions out of syllabus or tricky ones, which may be considered as time consuming.
+So there were no surprises for candidates in terms of inclusion of questions out of the syllabus or tricky ones, which may be considered time-consuming.

-Both the papers of the KMAT 2017 exam for the MBA and MCA courses contained three sections Verbal Ability and Reading Comprehension, Quantitative Ability, and Logical Reasoning.
+Both the KMAT 2017 exam papers for the MBA and MCA courses contained three sections: Verbal Ability and Reading Comprehension, Quantitative Ability, and Logical Reasoning.

-Each of these sections contained 40 questions, making the total number of questions to 120.
-Students were required to cover these questions in 120 minutes, and were allowed to switch between sections in between.
+Each of these sections contained 40 questions, making the total number of questions 120.
+Students were required to cover these questions in 120 minutes and switch between sections in between.

-There was no negative marking in the KMAT 2017 exam, hence it was expected from the candidates attending it to attempt as much questions as possible.
-Each question was carrying 4 marks, making the total marks of the exam as 480.
+There was no negative marking in the KMAT 2017 exam.
+Hence it was expected from the candidates attending it to attempt as many questions as possible.
+Each question was carrying 4 marks, making the total marks of the exam 480.

-All the following three sections of the KMAT 2017 exam individually were of moderate difficulty.
+All theof the KMAT 2017 exam individually were of moderate difficulty.
 Go through the subsections given below to understand the detailed analysis of each section of the KMAT 2017 paper.

 1- Verbal Ability and Reading Comprehension

-On comparing all the three sections of the KMAT 2017 exam, the Verbal Ability and Reading Comprehension section was the toughest one and was more difficult as compared with that in the KMAT 2016 exam.
-However, those candidates who were well prepared and familiar with the complete syllabus of KMAT 2017, did not face much difficulty in attempting this section.
+On comparing all the three sections of the KMAT 2017 exam, the Verbal Ability and Reading Comprehension section was the toughest one and was more difficult than that in the KMAT 2016 exam.
+However, those candidates who were well prepared and familiar with the complete syllabus of KMAT 2017 did not face much difficulty attempting this section.

-The questions in this section were mainly based on the candidate’s understanding on the passage contents, correct usage of words, expressions, phrases, and other language based skills.
-Some of the questions from this section were also based on vocabulary, grammar, sentence completion, antonyms and synonyms.
+The questions in this section were mainly based on the candidate’s understanding of the passage contents, correct usage of words, expressions, phrases, and other language-based skills.
+Some of the questions from this section were also based on vocabulary, grammar, sentence completion, antonyms, and synonyms.

 2- Quantitative Aptitude